A linear program for testing nonclassicality and an open-source implementation

-as a basis of Hermitian operators for $S_\Omega$.
+Now, choose \john \blk as an othonormal basis of Hermitian operators for $S_\Omega$.
 Notice that in this representation, the four states that define $\Omega$ are associated with 4 vertices of a cube, and define a tetrahedron.
 Since the facets of $\mathsf{Cone}[\Omega]$ correspond to the facets of such tetrahedron, the number of facet-defining inequalities (i.e., rows of $H_\Omega$) is 4.